Weltrichia: Description

 Although the morphology of Weltrichia is highly variable, the overall morphology consists of a central cup-like structure surrounded by a number of radially symmetrical outward projecting rays, to which are attached bivalve-shaped pollen sacs/synangia.
 The number of rays varies from 9/10 to 30, depending on the species, and the total diameter from 3 cm to over 20 cm.
 Both the cup and rays usually (but not always) have substantial thickness, in some of the thicker species the structure is noticeably woody.
 The pollen is monocolpate and elliptical.
 In some species, additional rays project over the central cup, and attractants/resinous substances are present within the cup.
 The rays also sometimes have ridges, trichomes, appendages, striae and/or unipinnate (pedicellate) pollen sacs present.
 Species of Weltrichia appear to have primarily been wind pollinated, though some species may have been pollinated by insects, such as beetles.
 They were borne by the same plants that also bore female ovulate cones assigned to Williamsonia.
 It is unclear whether the parent plants were monoecious (having both structures on one plant) or dioecious (where each plant only has one gender of reproductive organ).
-At least some bearers of Weltrichia, such as Kimuriella from the Late Jurassic of Japan were low growing divaricately branching shrubs with a maximum height of 2–3 metres, while others such as Williamsonia gigas may have been more cycad-like in morphology.
+At least some bearers of Weltrichia, such as Kimuriella from Late Jurassic of Japan were low growing divaricately branching shrubs with a maximum height of 2–3 metres, while others such as Williamsonia gigas may have been more cycad-like in morphology.